kevinlee9/ML-kitchen/README.md

 # ML-kitchen
-useful code snippets in ML and DL
+useful code snippets for ML and DL

 for accelerating preprocessing, testing and visualizing